Revision Date: 01/19/2023

 IMDG, IATA: RADIOACTIVE MATERIAL, EXCEPTED PACKAGE – LIMITED QUANTITY OF MATERIAL

-Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the regulations mentioned above.
+Classification of substances with multiple hazards must be determined following the criteria presented in the regulations mentioned above.
 Due to the various quantities and combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.

 7. OTHER IFORMATION